ngn13/casperwm/README.md

 - `1`...`WORKSPACE_COUNT`: move to workspace
 - `enter`: open a terminal
 - `p`: start the launcher

-- left click on window: activate the window
+also left click on window to activate the window (does not require master key)

 ### advanced stuff
 feel free to play around with the code and break things, here is simple breakdown of all the files:
 - `capser.c`: contains the main function, waits for XEvents and calls XEvent handler functions from `event.c`
-- `event.c`: has all the handler functions, these functions handle different XEvents such as `MapRequest`, `CreateNotify` etc. Also contains the `resize` function that resisez all the windows when called
+- `event.c`: has all the handler functions, these functions handle different XEvents such as `MapRequest`, `CreateNotify` etc.
+- `render.c`: contains the `resize` function that resisez all the windows when called, also contains the map and unmap functions
 - `log.c`: a simple wrapper around `printf`, provides the logging functions used in `event.c` and `casper.c`
 - `wm.h`: Contains definitions for the `WM` and the `Client` struct

-Note that **I am not an expert Xlib developer**, I learned xlib along the way, so this code may look bad to an expert xlib dev (and it probably is)
+note that **I am not an expert Xlib developer**, I learned xlib along the way, so this code may look bad to an expert xlib dev (and it probably is)